The Snare of the Abyss

 “Uh… yes, that's me,” Argo replied, waiting for his eyes to adjust.

 Moving from the window, Doctor Shev came into view.
-The woman wore brown suit pants paired with low-cut boots that knocked as she walked towards him.
+The woman wore brown suit pants paired with low-cut boots that knocked on the ground as she walked towards him.
 Moving closer, Argo’s eyes finally placed the woman.
 Thick black-framed glasses rested on the bridge of a slightly crooked nose.
-Her hair flowed into tight brown curls that came to just below her shoulders, where a white knit cardigan caught it.
-Confusion flushed across the priest's mind as he noted this woman was not only beautiful but incredibly young.
+Her long hair flowed into tight brown curls that came to just below her shoulders, where a white knit cardigan caught it.
+Confusion flashed across the priest's mind as he noted this woman was not only beautiful but incredibly young.

 “Father Argo, my name is Doctor Carolyn Shev.
 It’s a pleasure to meet you.